Background Checks and Drug Testing

 Visit the PharmCAS website for more information on the centralized criminal background check and list of participating colleges and schools.

-AACP recommends that all U.S. pharmacy schools procure a drug screening on you upon your initial, conditional acceptance to pharmacy school.
-The rationale for performing drug screenings on accepted pharmacy school applicants is based on a number of issues, including
+U.S. pharmacy schools may procure a drug screening on you upon your initial, conditional acceptance due to a number of issues, including

 the need to enhance the safety and well-being of patients and, in so doing, to bolster the public's continuing trust in the pharmacy profession, and